hanabira-mitsu/bbvr/README.md

 ## Issues
 - Some sprite layering issues with the XR Rig's hands.
+- Moving around IRL causes a desync with the player position.
+Recenter your playspace to resync.
 - The Quest version has various graphical issues.
 Nothing game breaking, but it doesn't look as nice as the PC version.

 ## Installation